 Make a plan with your provider — and stick with it

 Making some lifestyle adjustments can have an impact on your blood pressure.
-For example, a small reduction in sodium can cause your blood pressure to drop by about 5 or 6 points.
-And a 2-pound weight loss can shave about 1 point from your readings, according to the Mayo Clinic.
+For example, a small reduction in sodium can cause your blood pressure to drop by about five or six points.
+And a 2-pound weight loss can shave about one point from your readings, according to the Mayo Clinic.

 Medication can also help, and patients shouldn't feel any shame in turning to this “tool for prevention” if it's recommended by your health care provider, Goldberg says.

 The key is to “pick a goal” for your target blood pressure and then work with your doctor to get there — even if it requires a gradual approach, says the University of Alabama's Lewis.
 “If you do well at 140 and you want to go down to 130, OK.
 Do it.
 But let's just stop living with blood pressure that's not well controlled.
 Let's just not do that anymore.”

 What the top and bottom numbers measure